English

 What standard of playing are you looking for?

-We do not have formal entry criteria – every student is different, and all students make progress at different stages.
+We do not have rigid entry criteria – each student’s musical journey is unique and we value individual progress.
 Above all else we are looking for evidence of some achievement, a musical spark, and lots of potential.
 Our happiest students are the ones who are extremely motivated intrinsically: they can’t imagine doing anything other than music, and this is clear in their playing and singing.

 From what age do you accept students?